 - a.
-The flow of discharge 001 shall not exceed the limitation of 4,921.04 m3/day (1.3 MGD) as daily maximum.
-No increase in flow of discharge 001 shall be authorized without a recertification from the Puerto Rico Environmental Quality Board (EQB). - b.
-The discharge 001 will consist of filters backwash and clarifiers tanks drain treated in the Sludge Treatment System (STS) constructed for these purposes. - c.
-Within thirty (30) days after the Effective Date of the NPDES Permit (EDP), the permittee shall submit for EQB's evaluation and approval, the engineering report, plans and specifications of the constructed STS.
-4 - No changes in the design or capacity of the treatment system will be permitted without the previous authorization of EQB. - e.
-Prior to the construction of any additional treatment system or the modification of the existing one, the permittee shall obtain the approval from EQB of the engineering report, plans and specifications. - f.
-The permittee shall install, maintain and operate all water pollution control equipment in such manner as to be in compliance with the applicable Rules and Regulations. - g.
+The flow of discharge 001 shall not exceed the limitation of 1,135.62 m3/day (0.300 MGD) as daily maximum.
+No increase in flow of discharge 001 shall be authorized without a recertification from the Environmental Quality Board (EQB). - b.
+The discharge 001 will consist of filters backwashes and sedimentation tank drain treated in the Sludge Treatment System (STS) constructed for these purposes. - c.
+Within thirty (30) days after the Effective Date of the NPDES Permit (EDP), the permittee shall submit to the EQB, for its evaluation and approval, the engineering report, plans and specifications of the constructed STS. - No changes in the design or capacity of the STS will be permitted without the previous authorization of EQB. - e.
+Prior to the construction of a Sludge Treatment System (STS), the permittee shall obtain the approval from EQB of the engineering report, plans and specifications. - f.
+The permittee shall install, maintain and operate all water pollution control equipment in such manner as to be in compliance with the applicable Rules and Regulations. - e.
 No toxic substances shall be discharged, in toxic concentrations, other than those allowed as specified in the NPDES permit.
-Those toxic substances included in the permit renewal application, but not regulated by the NPDES permit, shall not exceed the concentrations specified in the applicable regulatory limitations. - h.
-The waters of Puerto Rico shall not contain any substance attributable to discharge 001, at such concentration which, either alone or as result of synergistic effects with other substances, is toxic or produces undesirable physiological responses in human, fish or other fauna or flora. - i.
-The discharge 001 shall not cause the presence of oil sheen in the receiving water body. - j.
+Those toxic substances included in the permit renewal application, but not regulated by the NPDES permit, shall not exceed the concentrations specified in the applicable regulatory limitations. - f.
+The waters of Puerto Rico shall not contain any substance attributable to discharge 001, at such concentration which, either alone or as result of synergistic effects with other substances, is toxic or produces undesirable physiological responses in human, fish or other fauna or flora. - g.
+The discharge 001 shall not cause the presence of oil sheen in the receiving water body. - h.
 All sample collection, preservation, and analysis shall be carried out in accordance with the Title 40 of the Code of Federal Regulations (40 CFR), Part 136.
 A licensed chemist authorized to practice the profession in Puerto Rico shall certify all chemical analyses.
-All bacteriological tests shall be certified by a microbiologist or licensed medical technologist authorized to practice the profession in Puerto Rico. - k.
+All bacteriological tests shall be certified by a microbiologist or licensed medical technologist authorized to practice the profession in Puerto Rico. - i.
 The flow-measuring device for the discharge 001, shall be periodically calibrated and properly maintained.
-Calibration and maintenance records must be kept in compliance with the applicable Rules and Regulations. - I. The sampling point for discharge 001 shall be located immediately after the primary flow-measuring device of the effluent of the STS. - m.
-The sampling point for discharge 001 shall be labeled with an 18 inches per 12 inches (minimum dimensions) sign that reads as follows:
+Calibration and maintenance records must be kept in compliance with the applicable Rules and Regulations. - j.
+The sampling point for discharge 001 shall be located immediately after the primary flow-measuring device of the effluent. - k.
+The sampling point for discharge 001 shall be labeled with an18 inches per 12 inches (minimum dimensions) sign that reads as follows: